What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 The turquoise meme represents a holistic way of thinking that is characterized by maximum complexity and an acceptance of responsibility for the effects of human action on the entire planet and future generations.

-Making decisions taking into account the consequences for the survival of the world, all living beings and future generations
+Making decisions while taking into account the consequences for the survival of the world, all living beings and future generations -

-Prioritizing ethics, sustainability and compassion in decision-making processes.
+Prioritization of ethics, sustainability and compassion in decision-making processes. -

 Striving for individual and collective development at all levels.